 Active ingredients and treatments that increase skin turnover include:

-Most other products, like moisturisers and cleansers without these actives, won’t be able to cause purging and you should switch to a different product.
+Most other products, like moisturisers and cleansers without these actives, won’t be able to cause purging and it’s likely to be a breakout.
+You should switch to a different product.

 Related: The Essential Guide to Exfoliation